ngrok/ngrok-operator/docs/examples/consul/README.md

 # Ingress into Consul Service Mesh on Minikube

-This tutorial will guide you through the process of installing the ngrok Kubernetes Ingress Controller into a local Minikube cluster running a Consul Service Mesh.
-We will first follow the Consul Minikube setup guide, and then install the ngrok Kubernetes Ingress Controller to provide ingress to the Demo Counter Application.
+This tutorial will guide you through the process of installing the ngrok Kubernetes Operator into a local Minikube cluster running a Consul Service Mesh.
+We will first follow the Consul Minikube setup guide, and then install the ngrok Kubernetes Operator to provide ingress to the Demo Counter Application.

 ## Prerequisites
 - your api key and authtoken from your ngrok account